 If after all your precautions you eat gluten-containing food, you may have a severe reaction and exhibit a range of symptoms, such as abdominal pains or cramps, vomiting, flatulence, fatigue, heartburn, nausea, or pain in the chest or back.
 If you experience a severe attack and want to go to the hospital, take the information about celiac disease with you that is written above.

-Generally, there is no remedy for the attack except rest and drinking fluids (fresh green tea should help), and perhaps taking painkillers such as Fentanyl, antinausea medications, or antidiarrheal medicines such as Mylanta.
+Generally, there is no remedy for the attack except rest and drinking fluids (fresh green tea should help), and perhaps taking oral painkillers, antinausea medications, or antidiarrheal medicines such as Pepto Bismol.

 However, because this disease is less common than in the the US and Europe, Chinese doctors may think you are having a heart attack.
 If you are sure your symptoms are from eating gluten, using the written Chinese information below, try to explain about the disease and ask for the medications you think you might need.
 If you have a doctor, you could suggest that the hospital call your doctor for advice.
 Then rest and ride it out.

 - Jenny Lou's (婕妮路): 6 North Street, Sanlitun, Chaoyang District (朝阳区三里屯北小街6号), at the West Gate of Chaoyang Park and April Gourmet in the Park Avenue complex are two upmarket stores that stock imported US and Australian brands.

 - April Gourmet (绿叶子): 1 North Street, Sanlitun, Chaoyang District (三里屯北小街1号)